artsy/artsy.github.io/_posts/2016-01-30-iOS-Junior-Interviews.markdown

 ### OK so I've got you, what else can I recommend?

+The way in which you present yourself online will attract similar people.
+If you are always being negative, and it sure is easy, expect to end up surrounded with people who are similar.
+[Being nice is nice](https://realm.io/news/altconf-orta-therox-being-nice-in-open-source/).

-* [Male Programmers Privilidge](http://geekfeminism.wikia.com/wiki/Male_Programmer_Privilege_Checklist) - The geek feminism wiki is a great resource for understand some of the  less positive aspects of a male-dominated culture.
+* [Male Programmers Privilege](http://geekfeminism.wikia.com/wiki/Male_Programmer_Privilege_Checklist) - The geek feminism wiki is a great resource for understand some of the  less positive aspects of a male-dominated culture.
+* [The Social Coding Contract](http://blog.testdouble.com/posts/2014-12-02-the-social-coding-contract.html) - I'd recommend this to anyone on any topic, regardless of what they were really asking.
+* [Git Conflicts and Empathy](http://blog.testdouble.com/posts/2016-01-25-an-empathetic-guide-to-git-conflicts.html) - Understanding that a git conflict is that two people really want to do something positive.
+* [Finding Joy at Work](http://blog.testdouble.com/posts/2015-06-08-finding-joy-at-work.html) - On the risks of being in a small company.
 * Artsy's best-of for Juniors:
- - [OSS Expectations](http://artsy.github.io/blog/2016/01/13/OSS-Expectations/) - On how to talk the talk when thinking about Open Source by Default
+ - [OSS Expectations](http://artsy.github.io/blog/2016/01/13/OSS-Expectations/) - On how to talk the talk when thinking about Open Source
  - [Being a good OSS citizen](http://artsy.github.io/blog/2016/01/28/being-a-good-open-source-citizen/) - On how to walk the walk when contributing back
  - Video code-reviews: [Eidolon](http://artsy.github.io/blog/2016/01/14/eidolon-code-review/) / [Emergence](http://artsy.github.io/blog/2015/11/05/Emergence-Code-Review/) - On the gestalt of an app.
  - [Dropped Design Patterns](http://artsy.github.io/blog/2015/09/01/Cocoa-Architecture-Dropped-Design-Patterns/) - On understanding that decisions aren't permanent